The Prime Minister's myopic approach to solving problems and his focus on himself is only making matters worse, writes Matthew Butera.

-This explains the national fury when, after accusations of rape in a minister’s office from a Liberal staffer, the associated cover-up and gaslighting, allegations of rape against the Attorney-General or by taking no decisive action against an MP who verbally abused and upskirt photographed female constituents, that people are angry.
+This explains the national fury when, after accusations of rape in a minister’s office from a Liberal staffer, the associated cover-up and gaslighting, allegations of rape against the Attorney-General or by taking no decisive action against an MP who verbally abused and photographed female constituents without their consent, that people are angry.

 Thus, this is a problem of the PM’s own making.
 His myopic, political approach to running the country has led him down the wrong alley.
 The incompatibility between his single-geared method and the multifaceted, delicate challenges facing his government is apparent.

 Equally clear is the solution.
 The Prime Minister is being urged to show leadership and demonstrate his commitment to principles that reflect a changed attitude towards how women should be treated in Parliament and across society.
 By demonstrating zero tolerance for breaches of that principle, such as standing down the Attorney-General during the conducting of an independent investigation, or by publicly requesting Andrew Laming leave the Liberal Party, the Prime Minister would be shifting his stripes.
 His actions would shift from political to substantive, ambiguous to decisive and provide a clear signal that he and his team appreciate the seriousness of the matter before them.

 Morrison would be addressing tangible problems with tangible solutions.
 Unfortunately for Australian women and the Prime Minister himself, form would suggest he is either unwilling or incapable of such a response.

 Matthew Butera is a Master of Public Policy student at the University of Melbourne and works in professional services.